 Whether calcium plus vitamin D can prevent fractures has been more controversial, with competing studies on both sides.
-But a 2016 meta-analysis found that calcium and vitamin D supplements reduced fracture risk by 15 percent and hip fracture risk by 30 percent.
+But a 2016 meta-analysis found that calcium and vitamin D supplements reduced fracture risk by 15% and hip fracture risk by 30%.

 What It Does: Chromium helps the body produce energy from foods, helps the brain function and helps the body break down insulin, keeping the body's blood sugar level normal.

 How much: Adequate intakes (AI) = 35 mcg for men age 14 to 50; 30 mcg for men age 50 and older; 25 mcg for women age 14 to 50; 20 mcg for women age 50 and older.